Updated on July, 5th 2022

-Although summer is generally considered “high season” for Niagara Falls tourism, autumn brings scores of visitors each year.
+Although summer is generally considered the “high season” for Niagara Falls tourism, autumn brings scores of visitors each year.
 Shorter lines at attractions, gorgeous fall colours, and festivals galore make this a prime destination for fall visitors.
 But is September, October, or November the right time for you to book your trip to Niagara?
 What types of events, weather, and attractions can you expect as the season wears on?
 Here’s what you need to know when planning an autumn trip to Niagara Falls.

 Visiting Niagara Falls in September